Last updated on May 9th, 2023.

 - Website: Historic Environment Scotland

-This castle featured in several Outlander scenes in the third season where it was used as the set of Ardsmuir – the prison where Jamie was held captive after the Jacobite defeat at Culloden.
+Sitting just outside Edinburgh is the ancient home of the once-powerful Preston family, Craigmillar Castle.
+The castle featured in several Outlander scenes in the third season, where it was used as the set of Ardsmuir, the prison where Jamie was held captive after the Jacobite defeat at Culloden.

-Craigmillar Castle’s fortifications and location close to the city centre made it a natural bolt hole for Scottish nobility back in the day, so it’s not really surprising that Mary Queen of Scots took refuge there after the birth of her son James VI.
+The middle of the castle consists of a large L-plan tower house that was completed in 1425 along with an enclosed courtyard wall, while a separate outer courtyard was added in 1511, protected on all sides by more fortified walls.
+Craigmillar Castle’s fortifications and location close to the city centre made it a natural bolt hole for Scottish nobility back in the day, so it’s not really surprising that Mary, Queen of Scots, took refuge there after the birth of her son James VI.

-Although many of the walls are crumbling it remains one of the best-preserved medieval Scottish castles thanks to Historic Environment Scotland which now maintains it on behalf of the nation.
+Although many of the walls are crumbling, it remains one of the best-preserved mediaeval Scottish castles thanks to Historic Environment Scotland, which now maintains it on behalf of the nation.
+HES has restored some parts of the castle to their (almost) former glory, and visitors can explore the dovecot, inner courtyard, kitchen, and basement, complete with its gloomy prison and cellars.

-Outlander filming locations in Linlithgow
+Outlander Filming Locations in Linlithgow

-The town is easy to get to thanks to major road networks that join both cities and you can get to Linlithgow from Edinburgh in 45 minutes via the M9 motorway, while Glasgow is a mere 40 minutes via the M80.
+Linlithgow is a historic town between Glasgow and Edinburgh that was used extensively as an Outlander filming location.
+The town is easy to get to thanks to major road networks that join both cities, and you can drive to Linlithgow from Edinburgh in 45 minutes via the M9 motorway, while Glasgow is a mere 40 minutes via the M80.

-If you have to choose between them on a brief visit I suggest you make Hopetoun House your priority as it’s where you’ll also find Midhope Castle which portrayed the Fraser ancestral home of Lallybroch in the TV series.
+Both historic attractions feature heavily in the first season of Outlander, so it’s lucky they’re so easy to get to from Edinburgh.
+If you have to choose between them on a brief visit, I suggest you make Hopetoun House your priority, as you’ll also find Midhope Castle nearby, which portrayed the Fraser ancestral home of Lallybroch in the TV series.

 Hopetoun House